 Nationally the average R remained initially steady during the adjusted level 3 lockdown, then dropped steadily for the first three weeks of January 2021.
 R stabilized briefly around the end of January, then gradually increased through the beginning of level 1 lockdown in early March.
-R then remained steady throughout March, with a slight dip in many provinces at the end of the month.
-R had a value close to one at the end of the estimation period.
-The trends in all provinces were generally similar to the national trends with R dipping slightly near the end of March, with a value near 1 at the end of the estimation period.
-This slight but sudden dip at the end of the estimation period is likely an artifact of reduced SARS-CoV-2 testing and care-seeking over the Easter holiday weekend.
-If so, estimates are expected to rise slightly in early April and a small increase should not be cause for alarm.
+R then remained steady throughout March and fluctuated in the first half of April, likely associated with erratic testing over the holiday period.
+R increased during the second half of April, with a value above 1 at the end of the estimation period.
+The trends across provinces were generally similar to the national trends with a median value above 1 at the end of the estimation period for all provinces.